 How to Remove Ink from Linen?

-- Linen fabric is made from organic fibers that can be easily damaged if washed improperly;
+- Linen fabric is made from natural fibers that can be easily damaged if washed improperly;

 - Ink stains are not the end of the world - there are many easy and simple ways to get rid of them;

 - Below we will show you some of the most effective ways to remove ink from linen at home;